blockydevs/bdmh-cross-chain-governance/smartcontracts/DEPLOYMENT_GUIDE.md

 Then run the following script:

 ```
-forge script script/HubTransferOwnership.s.sol:HubTransferOwnership --rpc-url $SEPOLIA_RPC_URL --broadcast
+forge script script/HubTransferOwnership.s.sol:HubTransferOwnership --rpc-url $HUB_RPC_URL --broadcast
 ```

 ## Deploying with Github Actions

-Fill [json](sample-spoke-params.json) with desired variables for spoke contract depoloyments, copy its content into field descirbed 'Json with parameters for spoke deploy', provide `HM_TOKEN_ADDRESS` variable value and provide other parameters if needed, eg. if you want transfer governance ownership to timelock check this field.
+Fill [json](sample-spoke-params.json) with desired variables for spoke contract deployments, copy its content into field described 'Json with parameters for spoke deploy', provide `HM_TOKEN_ADDRESS` variable value and provide other parameters if needed, e.g. if you want transfer governance ownership to timelock check this field.

 ## Interacting with Governance ecosystem